Get Involved: Activities

 Sponsor: Ms. Kahle-Ruiz

 The purpose of this club is to foster interest in the study of French, to encourage high scholastic achievement and to provide language experience not possible in a classroom setting.

-The Gamer's Club is a student-run organization that gives students the opportunity to interact with one another while playing their favorite console video games.
+The eSports Club is a student-run organization that gives students the opportunity to interact with one another while playing their favorite console video games.

-The Italian Club exists to stimulate interest in the study of Italian Ianguage and culture and to provide other activities outside the classroom.
+The Italian Club exists to stimulate interest in the study of the Italian Language and Culture and to provide other activities outside the classroom.

 Sponsors: Mr. Diaz and Mr. Ibarra Flores

 The Latinos Unidos Club fosters school and community engagement with our Latino students.
 It helps them to learn more about their heritage.
 In addition, it provides exposure to academic, social/emotional and career activities.

 Come discuss your favorite books & characters!
 We also choose a book to read, so everyone can discuss it next time.
 You may have an opportunity to join our Summer Reading Committee.

 United Young Sisters & Brothers